spectrocloud/librarium/docs/docs-content/clusters/edge/third-party-integrations/tailscale.md

 tags: ["edge", "integrations", "tailscale"]
 ---

 You can use Tailscale on your Palette Edge hosts to ensure remote access to your Edge hosts that are connected to the internet.
 Tailscale provides point-to-point, full-mesh VPN networking with high levels of performance and security.
 With Tailscale installed, you can use always SSH to access your Edge hosts that have internet access, even if your Edge hosts experience problems with Kubernetes.

+## Limitations

+- Tailscale magicDNS is not compatible with network overlay in Edge clusters.
+If your Edge cluster has [network overlay](../networking/vxlan-overlay.md) enabled, you must disable MagicDNS in Tailscale or ensure you don't use the 100.100.100.100 DNS server that MagicDNS configures.

 ## Prerequisites